idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 to ingest data that is directed at a prescribed socket.

-In this tutorial, we shall describe building two example data ingestion pipelines that cover the popular scenario of ingesting data from (a) Twitter and (b) RSS Feed source.
+In this tutorial, we shall describe building two example data ingestion pipelines that cover the popular scenario of ingesting data from (a) Twitter (b) RSS  (c) Socket Feed source.

 ####Ingesting Twitter Stream
 We shall use the built-in push-based Twitter adaptor.
 As a pre-requisite, we must define a Tweet using the AsterixDB Data Model (ADM) and the AsterixDB Query Language (AQL).
 Given below are the type definition in AQL that create a Tweet datatype which is representative of a real tweet as obtained from Twitter.

         create dataverse feeds;
         use dataverse feeds;

         create type TwitterUser as closed {
             screen_name: string,
             lang: string,
             friends_count: int32,
             statuses_count: int32
         };

         create type Tweet as open {
             id: int64,
             user: TwitterUser
         }

         create dataset Tweets (Tweet)